seeu-inspace/easyg/README.md

 | Windows Server 2008 or later | NTLM and SHA-1 |
 | - Old Windows OS (like Windows 7)<br/> - OS that have it manually set | [WDigest](https://technet.microsoft.com/en-us/library/cc778868(v=ws.10).aspx) |

-There can be multiple domains.
-This is called a tree, a parent domain and other child domains.
-With many trees you start to have a forest.
-Inside are the Organization Unites, objects.

-Trust:
-- Directional: one domain trust one domain
-- Transactional: one domain trusts one domain and everything that it trusts

 When you compromise a Domain Controller, you want to be able to get the ntds.dit file
 - Contains password hashes
 - ticket attack, pass the hash attack, crack the password etc
 - generally stored in %SystemRoot%\NTDS

-SYSVOL is a folder that exists on all domain controllers.
-It is a shared folder storing the Group Policy Objects (GPOs) and information along with any other domain related scripts.
-It is an essential component for Active Directory since it delivers these GPOs to all computers on the domain.
-Domain-joined computers can then read these GPOs and apply the applicable ones, making domain-wide configuration changes from a central location.

 **Misc notes**